Living with Fire

 Restoring healthy forests, reducing the risk of catastrophic wildfire, and promoting beneficial fire.

 Pacific Northwest forests evolved with fire.
-In these “fire-dependent ecosystems,” some fires naturally occurred, and some were sparked by Indigenous Peoples stewarding healthy forest conditions.
+In these “fire-adapted ecosystems,” some fires naturally occurred, and some were sparked by Tribes to steward healthy forest conditions.

 Now, the region is experiencing severe wildfires more frequently due to unhealthy forest conditions, a warming climate, and years of fire suppression.
 These catastrophic wildfires can permanently alter the future of landscapes and the communities in them.

-Partnering with rural and Indigenous communities to restore health and balance in Pacific Northwest forests through:
+Partnering with rural and Tribal communities to restore health and balance in Pacific Northwest forests through:

 ARE YOU A PRIVATE, SMALL FOREST LANDOWNER THAT WAS IMPACTED BY THE 2020 LABOR DAY WILDFIRES?